PoliticalGraveyard.com

 Hart, Hannibal — of Allegan, Allegan County, Mich.
 Democrat.
 Allegan County Prosecuting Attorney, 1891-92; circuit judge in Michigan 20th Circuit, 1892; delegate to Democratic National Convention from Michigan, 1896.
 Burial location unknown.

 Hart, Harold H. — of Wolfeboro, Carroll County, N.H.
 Republican.
-Candidate in primary for New Hampshire state senate 4th District, 1938; delegate to New Hampshire state constitutional convention from Wolfeboro, 1948.
+Candidate for New Hampshire state senate 4th District, 1938; delegate to New Hampshire state constitutional convention from Wolfeboro, 1948.
 Presumed deceased.
 Burial location unknown.

 Hart, Harry A. — of Grand Rapids, Kent County, Mich.
 Candidate for mayor of Grand Rapids, Mich., 1938.
 Presumed deceased.
 Burial location unknown.